anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-03.md

 1. Create a Dataproc Persistent Spark History Server
 2. Learn how to submit Spark jobs on Dataproc Serverless with GPUs
+3. Visit the Spark History Server to review the execution DAG to review stages that benefited from GPU acceleration.

 <hr>

 ### 1.3.
 Lab flow

 <hr>